tomachinz/AminoSee/README.md

 - [ ] Finish the UI, it's possible to move forward using W but but backwards with S not work.
 - [ ] Test if array map is faster than for loops, its currently done with for loops
 - [ ] Implement GPU acceleration for transcoding step.
 It uses GPU for the WebGL viewer.
+- [ ] During transcoding the histogram shows totals for codons these always show zero still